 These days, the vineyard produces about 4 000 litres of wine and you can sample them in the pavilion’s restaurant.

-The villa is owned privately and it’s not open to the public, but you can still get a glance of this beautiful building through the hedges and park plantation.
+The villa is owned privately and it’s not open to the public, but you can still walk around the villa and sit in front of the building to admire the Prague views.

 Prague 2 – Vinohrady area – Havlickovy Sady (Grebovka Park), access from Rybalkova Ulice (and other streets nearby)